hyprwm/hyprland-wiki/pages/Useful Utilities/Systemd-start.md

 ### Using a display manager

+## Launching applications inside session

+The concept of a session managed by Systemd implies also running applications as units.
+Uwsm [provides](https://github.com/Vladimir-csp/uwsm#3-applications-and-slices) a helper to do it.

+Prefix application startup commands with `uwsm app --`.
+It also supports launching Desktop Entries by IDs or paths.

+Running applications as child processes inside compositor's unit is discouraged.
 If you use a display manager, choose `hyprland (uwsm-managed)` entry in a display manager selection menu.